 The login script on Linux

 The Kingston Datatraveler Vault Privacy 3.0 is made of plastic.
-Although the plastic seems to be of a decent quality it makes the USB stick feel a bit cheap.
+Although the plastic seems to be of decent quality it makes the USB stick feel a bit cheap.
 But then again, it was cheap compared to the others I looked at so I guess that is fine.
 I will see how it holds up.

 Mounting it on Windows and Linux went without any issues.
-However, I had to try several of times to make it mount on the Mac.
+However, I had to try several times to make it mount on the Mac.
 It just made the whole system unresponsive for about ten seconds and then nothing happens.

-The program on all platforms has to run from the virtual DVD drive and cannot it is not possible copy it to the hard drive and run from there.
+The program on all platforms has to run from the virtual DVD drive and cannot it is not possible to copy it to the hard drive and run from there.
 This is too bad.
-I would have liked, especially on the Mac, too have the app on the dock for easy access.
+I would have liked, especially on the Mac, to have the app on the dock for easy access.